f5swb/RDA5807/README.md

  <img src = "https://github.com/f5swb/RDA5807/blob/main/Pictures/boot2.PNG" title = "boot1.png">

- another way, have a look at your build there's a problem ....
+ another way, have a look at your links there's a problem ....

 ### 7 - First page of the system :